elmerucr/MC6809/README.md

 mc6809::mc6809(bus_read r, bus_write w)
 ```

 The constructor takes two function pointers that respectively read and write one byte to memory.
-The prototypes are as follows:
+The function prototypes are as follows:

 ```cpp
 uint8_t read(uint16_t address)